Peg O' My Heart (2024 film): Post-production and marketing

 In April 2023, a teaser and character posters featuring Nick Cheung and Terrance Lau were released, along with a cover version by Cheung of Dave Wong's 1991 song "This Life No Regrets".
 Similar to Keeper of Darkness (2015), Cheung also performed the film's theme song, "I Can Never Fall Asleep", and produced a music video featuring himself and Fala Chen.
 The song was composed by Mark Lui with lyrics written by Ivory Chu.
 Both the song and the music video were publicly released on 28 February 2025.

 In early March 2025, a photograph of Nick Cheung in Choi San-keung's costumes sleeping on the MTR was posted to social media platform Threads.
 An account named Choi San-keung, featuring a selfie of Nick Cheung as the profile picture, responded that it was him and requested the poster to take down the photo.
 The Choi San-keung account subsequently shared numerous graffiti and complained about his insomnia, which attracted attention from netizens.
 The account replied to comments from netizens through both text and audio messages.
 Cheung's co-star Fala Chen, along with several celebrities including Cloud Wan, Denis Kwok, Tyson Yoshi, and Neo Yau, interacted with the Choi San-keung account, and the account gain over 50,000 followers in two weeks.
 In mid-March, it was revealed that the Threads account was part of the marketing campaign for Nick Cheung's new film, with Choi San-keung being his character's name.
-Harper's Bazaar praised the film's marketing strategy, calling it "a victory" among young audiences and noting that it enhanced Nick Cheung's reputation; while Oriental Sunday remarked that the campaign was "well-received by netizens".
+Harper's Bazaar praised the film's marketing strategy, calling it "a victory" among young audiences and noting that it improved Nick Cheung's reputation; while Oriental Sunday remarked that the campaign was "well-received by netizens".

 On 21 March 2025, Nick Cheung held an in-person marketing event by setting up a pop-up stall at Temple Street in Mong Kok, where he ate a box of siu mei rice and listened to passersby share their nightmares.
-On 27 April, Nick Cheung and Fala Chen served as presenters for Best Screenplay at the 43rd Hong Kong Film Awards ceremony, where they dressed in character costumes as Choi San-keung and Fiona and performed a short skit based on their roles.
+On 27 April, Nick Cheung and Fala Chen acted as presenters for Best Screenplay at the 43rd Hong Kong Film Awards ceremony, where they dressed in character costumes as Choi San-keung and Fiona and performed a short skit based on their roles.